cobobc/milestone_3_cooking_app/README.md

-# Milestone Project 2
+# Milestone Project 3

 ## Purpose

-The purpose of this site is to complete the second Milestone Project for the Code Institute's Full Stack Developer course and can can be found [here](https://cobobc.github.io/milestone_project_2/).
+The purpose of this site is to complete the third Milestone Project for the Code Institute's Full Stack Developer course and can can be found [here](https://cobobc.github.io/milestone_project_2/).

-## Tee Time Trivia Website
+## Cookbook Website

 ![TTT site desktop overview](assets/images/read_me/ttt_home_desktop.png)

 ![TTT site mobile overview](assets/images/read_me/ttt_home_mobile.png)

-Ciaran O'Brien has been requested to create a interactive golf quiz website.
-The website will challenge users on there general golfing knowledge and also - because it's a Ryder Cup year - test the users Ryder Cup knowledge.
+Ciaran O'Brien has been requested to create a cook book app which allows users to create and manage a their own cooking recipes.
+The app will allows users to create a profile in which they can store their favourite recipes.
+Users will be able to view other user recipes too.
+An administation user will be able to do everything a regular user can do but will also have the capacity to create and manage the recipe categories the regular users choose.

 ## User Experience (UX)